-For-profit businesses also have a great stake in the health of the community and can be key partners because they often bring considerable resources to bear on problems of mutual concern.
-Businesses can help identify problems and provide resources for responses, often including their own security apparatus and community outreach.
-The local chamber of commerce can also assist in disseminating information about police and business partnerships and initiatives.
+For-profit businesses also have a great stake in the health of the community and can be key partners because they often bring considerable resources to bear in addressing problems of mutual concern.
+Businesses can help identify problems and provide resources for responses, often including their own security technology and community outreach.
+The local chamber of commerce and visitor centers can also assist in disseminating information about police and business partnerships and initiatives, and crime prevention practices.